 That is why the real challenge in prop trading is not just finding a setup that can make money.
 It is finding one that can hit profit targets while staying inside the rules of a funded evaluation.

 The best strategies for crypto prop traders are built to do more with less damage.
-They focus on risk management for crypto prop firm accounts, aiming to generate strong returns while staying well within drawdown limits.
-That balance is what separates a random trader from someone who can consistently pass challenges and stay funded.
+They focus on risk management, aiming to generate strong returns while staying well within drawdown limits.
+That balance is what separates a random trader from someone who can consistently pass challenges and remain funded over the long term.
+Understanding how crypto prop firms work can also help traders choose an environment that fits their trading style.

 The strategies that consistently perform well in funded environments usually share three non negotiable traits.